PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the managed 31-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds one optional-child late-terminal owner.
+It preserves the exact late-boundary context, maps the existing layout option to the established elementwise-fan-out policy, and runs the public Conv/Pool passthrough owner only on the layout-optimized path.
+Both complete raw result objects are returned by identity; the retained lowerer compatibility wrapper and all independent child routes remain available.

+Only the two observation-only targets are replaced.
+The recorded late NDHWC cost-volume predecessor remains fixed, while the no-layout safe-transpose phase and affine cleanup stay in the lowerer under the equivalent combined negative-layout guard.
+Graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+The initially recorded 61 affected failures across 29 files were all stale structural ownership expectations;
+after owner-aware updates, focused `7`, fixed affected `456`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The AST audit reports 32 raw
+and 30 managed unconsumed lowerer results, and the phase store remains exactly 128 IDs and 128 owners.